 Did you know that 43% of email recipients mark messages as spam based on the ‘from’ address and sender name?

-The best practice says that the sender’s email address and the sender’s name have to match, at least, the domain.
+Our best practices show that the sender’s email address and name have to match the domain, at the very least.

 12. Establish a consistent email cadence

 The optimum email frequency can vary among different ecommerce fields.
 It mostly depends on the customer buying cycle and your capacity to provide new, high-quality content.

-If you sell apparel, the buying cycle is short and you may approach your customers again and again.
+If you sell apparel, the buying cycle is short and you can approach your customers again and again.
 Big players like SportsDirect.com have enough resources to send emails twice per day.
 Even though customers rarely buy that often, they can at least browse any new offers and enjoy exploring new outfits.

 If at this stage, you only have the capacity for two emails per month, that’s completely fine.